 Groundwater in the Tertiary Limestone Aquifer is not being significantly replenished by modern recharge across most of Province 2.
 As such, the groundwater resource is considered a non-renewable resource, in terms of managing the resource.
-The Review Committee formed this view during its management review of Province 2 in 2007 (Border Groundwaters Agreement Review Committee 2007) and advised the states of the need to develop a common policy for water allocation and long-term groundwater management on the basis that this is a non-renewable resource.
+The Review Committee formed this view during its management review of Province 2 in 2007 (Border Groundwaters Agreement Review Committee, 2007) and advised the states of the need to develop a common policy for water allocation and long-term groundwater management on the basis that this is a non-renewable resource.
 Along with other matters, this approach is provided for in the Committee's recommendations.

-In the area of concentrated extractions in Zones 5A, 6A, 5B and 6B, (which includes the Frances-Neuarpurr area) groundwater levels have declined (up to ~0.2 m/y since 1996), primarily due to groundwater extraction.
-While the longer term declines remain, there has been some recent stabilisation at some monitoring sites and the Review Committee is investigating the trends and implications.
+In the area of concentrated extractions in Zones 5A, 6A, 5B and 6B, (which includes the Frances-Neuarpur area) groundwater levels have declined (up to ~0.2 m/y since 1996), primarily due to groundwater extraction.
+While the longer term declines remain, there has been some stabilisation at some monitoring sites and this is attributed to reduced extractions during periods of higher rainfall.
+The Review Committee is continuing to investigate the trends and implications in these areas.